jackarnold84/resortology/README.md

 ### Database:

-The app uses a MySQL database hosted on Google Cloud Platform.
+The app uses a MySQL database hosted externally.
+You will need to specify the connection information as a JSON file (see database.py).